Has The NYC DOHMH Received Reports Of Legionellosis Cases Occurring In Residents From Your Building?

 (3) Provide chosen consultant with any information they may request necessary to assess the risk associated with Legionella organisms in the domestic water system associated with [your address].

-As your chosen legionella remediation consultant, we’ll let you know what we need from you to assess your domestic water systems.
+As your chosen environmental consultant, we will let you know what we need from your building staff in order to assess your domestic water systems.

 (4) Provide chosen consultant and Departmental staff access to [your address] for the purposes of investigating the building’s domestic water system with regard to the presence of Legionella organisms.